hrvojevincek/fran-ad-platform/README.md

 ## Key Architectural Decisions

-1. **React with TypeScript**: The project uses React with TypeScript for type safety and improved developer experience.

-2. **Vite as Build Tool**: Vite is used as the build tool for its fast development server and optimized production builds.
+1. **Vite as Build Tool**: Vite is used as the build tool for its fast development server and optimized production builds.

-3. **Tailwind CSS**: The project utilizes Tailwind CSS for rapid UI development and consistent styling.
+2. **Tailwind CSS**: The project utilizes Tailwind CSS for rapid UI development and consistent styling.

-4. **shadcn/ui Components**: The application leverages the shadcn/ui component library for pre-built, customizable UI components.
+3. **shadcn/ui Components**: The application leverages the shadcn/ui component library for pre-built, customizable UI components.

-5. **Context API for State Management**: React's Context API is used for managing global state, such as user authentication.
+4. **Context API for State Management**: React's Context API is used for managing global state, such as user authentication.

-6. **Custom Hooks**: Custom hooks (e.g., `useFetchMetrics`, `useFetchOvertime`) are used to encapsulate data fetching logic and promote reusability.
+5. **Custom Hooks**: Custom hooks (e.g., `useFetchMetrics`, `useFetchOvertime`) are used to encapsulate data fetching logic and promote reusability.

-7. **JSON Server for Mocking API**: A JSON server is used to mock the backend API, allowing for rapid frontend development without a real backend.
+6. **JSON Server for Mocking API**: A JSON server is used to mock the backend API, allowing for rapid frontend development without a real backend.

-8. **Jest and React Testing Library**: Jest is used as the testing framework, with React Testing Library for component testing.
+7. **Jest and React Testing Library**: Jest is used as the testing framework, with React Testing Library for component testing.

-9. **ESLint and Prettier**: ESLint is used for code linting, and Prettier for code formatting to ensure consistent code style.

-10. **Recharts for Data Visualization**: The Recharts library is used for creating interactive and responsive charts.
+8. **Recharts for Data Visualization**: The Recharts library is used for creating interactive and responsive charts.

 ## Potential Improvements